-In the standard observing mode (photon by photon) SPI can be used for timing analysis.
-Each photon data set includes timing information given by a 102.4 μ s clock signal.
-This clock is synchronised to the on board clock, and thus to the UTC, allowing for the instrument timing capabilities.
+In the standard observing mode (photon by photon), SPI can be used for timing analysis.
+The data set for each photon includes timing information given by a $102.4 \,\mu$ s clock signal.
+This clock is synchronised to the on-board clock, and thus to the UTC, allowing for the instrument timing capabilities.